-In addition to the complicated logistics of moving, learning a new language, and adapting to a new culture, you will also need to make sure that you are aware of your US expat tax obligations!
+In addition to the complicated logistics of moving, learning a new language, and adapting to a new culture, you will also need to learn about foreign taxes for contractors!
 Many Americans living in foreign countries choose to keep their US home for one reason or another.
 Because of this, there are some considerations you will need to make in order to maximize your tax benefits.
 Where will you and your family live while you are working overseas?
 What will you do with your home in the US while you are working overseas?

-Most American expats, both permanent expats and temporary expats, know about the Foreign Earned Income Exclusion (FEIE).
-This exclusion allows for up to $100,800 (for 2015) of wage income to be excluded from taxation.
+Most American expats, both permanent expats and temporary expats, know about the FEIE for freelancers and other expats.
+This exclusion allows for up to $112,000 (for 2022) of wage income to be excluded from taxation.
 In order to qualify for the exclusion you need to live and work outside the US for 330 days out of a 365 day window (the window does not need to be a calendar year).
 This qualifying test is called the Physical Presence Test.
 If your work contract is for 18 months, most likely you will be able to claim the FEIE on more than one tax year, possibly claiming a portion of the FEIE on 3 years of returns.

 If your employment contract abroad will be for more than a year and last indefinitely, you may qualify as a Bona Fide Resident and claim the FEIE without having to count days.
 Your US home may affect how the IRS classifies you for the FEIE.
 The IRS considers you to only have one abode, and if you are claiming that you are a Bona Fide Resident of a foreign country, then you cannot have an abode in the US.